zeusta/Docs/extensions/Magento 2 Extensions/Dropship.md

 •	User-friendly interface

-## II.
-How to prepare and ship items for sales order
+##  How to prepare and ship items for sales order

 ### Drop-ship